philipmendels/use-flexible-undo/stories/make-undoable-from-to-tuple.md

 You can model the action payload anyway you like.
-Here we use a tuple instead of an object with "to" and "from" properties as in the previous example.
+Here we use a tuple instead of an object.

 ```typescript
 const updateCount = makeUndoable<[number, number]>({